dadoluca/LLM_Agent-Goal_Oriented_API_Alignement/README.md

-# LLM Agent - Goal Oriented API Alignement
+# LLM Multi-Agent Chain for Goal Oriented API Alignement

 ## Overview
 This repository implements a system for aligning high-level goals with API endpoints using Goal-Oriented Requirements Engineering (GORE) techniques and Large Language Models (LLMs).
 The system extracts goals from natural language requirement documents, decomposes them into low-level goals, and maps them to corresponding API endpoints.
 The goal is to automate the process of translating system goals into actionable API calls for software applications.